April 23, 2020

 Pay periods are bi-weekly (26 pay periods per year.)
 Payday is normally on every other Friday.
 An annual payroll schedule, indicating the date and time payroll cards are due and the date the hourly employee will be paid, is circulated to each department at the end of the calendar year.

-Salaried employees, both exempt and non-exempt, are paid on the last working day of each month.
+Salaried employees are paid on the last working day of each month.

 Changes will be made and announced in advance whenever College holidays or closings interfere with the normal payday.